sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1500 - draft-gpt3-question.md

 For an overview of how this method works, see the following steps:

-- Since GPT-3 has an input character limit, Sensible splits the document into equal-sized, overlapping chunks that are under the character limit.
+- Since GPT-3 has an input character limit, Sensible splits the document into equal-sized, overlapping chunks.
 - Sensible scores each chunk by how well it matches the question you pose about the data you want to extract.
-To create the score, Sensible compares your question against each chunk using an OpenAPI embedding API.
+To create the score, Sensible compares your question against each chunk using the OpenAPI Embeddings API.
 - Sensible selects a number of the top-scoring chunks and combines them.
 - Sensible inputs the combined chunks to GPT-3 as one context, and instructs it to answer the question based on the context.